wjbetech/Atomology/implementation.md

 3. Fix the 119 counter for all elements (indexing issue)

-   - What to do:
-     - Audit `data/elements.json` length and ensure it contains exactly 118 element records.
-     - Search code for any place that computes `total = elements.length + 1` or uses atomic number as an array index; fix off-by-one logic so `total === 118` when appropriate.
-     - Add a unit test that asserts `getElements().length === 118` and that HUD/progress components derive totals from the elements array rather than hard-coded constants.
+- DONE: Off-by-one/119 counter fixed. `data/elements.json` contains 118 entries and a unit test asserts the canonical length; HUD/progress derive totals from the elements array.
-   - Acceptance criteria:
-     - The app displays the correct total (118) in all places (LEVEL counters, HUD, difficulty selectors).
-     - Tests added to catch accidental off-by-one regressions.

 4. Fix the JSON data which sometimes doesn't tick off a completed element in multiple choice/open answer mode
    - What to do: